New Zealand Parliament Buildings: Predecessor building burned down

-The first Parliament was housed in the wooden two storey Provincial Council Building (1870s addition by William Clayton).
+The first Parliament (then called the "General Assembly") was housed in the wooden two storey Provincial Council Building (1870s addition by William Clayton).
 It was replaced by the 1880s three-storey Gothic Revival building by Thomas Turnbull) and containing many indigenous timbers but was destroyed by fire in 1907 along with all other parliament buildings except the library.
 The library had an iron fire-door that saved its collections.
 Following the destruction of the building the Parliament occupied the adjacent Government House (where the Beehive now sits) for ten years.

 Replacement building

-A competition to find a replacement design was announced by Prime Minister Joseph Ward in February 1911 and 33 designs were entered.
-The winning design, by Government Architect John Campbell, was selected by Colonel Vernon, former Government Architect for New South Wales.
-As another of Campbell's entries won fourth place, the actual design is a combination of both entries.
-The design was divided into two stages.
-The first half, a Neoclassical building, contained both chambers and the second half Bellamy's (the parliamentary cafeteria) and a new Gothic Revival library to replace the existing one.
+After the old building burnt down, a contest was created for the new parliament building, which was won by Government Architect John Campbell.
+His design was divided into two stages.
+The first half, a Neoclassical building, contained both chambers and the second half Bellamy's (the parliamentary dining facility) and a new Gothic Revival library to replace the existing one.

 Despite cost concerns, Prime Minister William Massey let construction of the first stage begin in 1914, but without much of the roof ornamentation or the roof domes.
 The outbreak of World War I created labour and material shortages that made construction difficult.
 However, members of Parliament (MPs) were so desperate to get out of the run-down old Government House that they moved into the unfinished building in 1918.
 In 1922, the first stage was completed (the second stage was never built).
 Beginning in 1992, extensive work was undertaken to strengthen the building.
 Parliament House was finally officially opened in 1995 by Elizabeth II, Queen of New Zealand, after its refurbishment.
 The intention of the Liberal Government was for the design to be implemented in stages, eventually resulting in a coherent architectural setting.
 Instead, as Heritage New Zealand remarks, the setting that has been achieved "has little aesthetic or architectural coherence", especially through the construction of the Beehive instead of completion of Parliament House.

 In February 2022, many anti-COVID-19 vaccine mandate protestors converged outside Parliament House.
 They set up tents on the lawn, occupying the parliamentary precinct, and blockaded nearby Molesworth Street.
 The protestors were cleared by Police on 2 March, after nearly four weeks.
 The protestors set fires and caused damage to the lawns, and vandalised Parliament Buildings.

+Additional Parliament building

+In 2022, then-Speaker of the House Trevor Mallard announced a new six-storey building complex behind Parliament House on Museum Street.
+It takes the place of what was formerly Parliament's carpark, and is designed to house MPs that can no longer be accommodated in the main building.

+The complex will be constructed out of wood to allow high earthquake resilience in combination with base isolation technology.
+It is set to be completed in time for the 2026 election.